Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 - This is used to generate the final response.

 ### 5. Generate Response
-- A simple transformer phi-2 is used to generate response based on the prompt input file.
-(Check: https://huggingface.co/microsoft/phi-2)
+- A simple transformer Phi-2 is used to generate the response based on the prompt input file.

 ## Training/ Testing demo

 ## Key Results